etingof/pyasn1/doc/source/docs/tutorial.rst

 in place.
 The only way to modify pyasn1 type constraint is to associate new constraint object to a new pyasn1 type object.

-A handful of different flavors of <i>constraints</i> are defined in ASN.1.
+A handful of different flavors of *constraints* are defined in ASN.1.
 We will discuss them one by one in the following chapters and also explain how to combine and apply them to types.